What is an Anadromous Fish?

-Pacific salmon are anadromous fish of the genus Onchorhynchus spp. that spend most of their lives rearing in the ocean before returning to freshwater to spawn.
+Pacific salmon are anadromous fish of the genus Oncorhynchus spp. that are hatched in freshwater and spend most of their lives rearing in the ocean before returning to freshwater to spawn.
 Pacific salmon are semelparous, meaning that after spawning once, all the adults die.
-There are six species of Pacific salmon: chum, pink, sockeye, Chinook, coho, and cherry salmon.
+There are six species of Pacific salmon: pink, chum, sockeye, coho, Chinook, and cherry salmon.

-Chum salmon are the second most abundant species of Pacific salmon and originates both in Asia and North America.
-The fish spawn in streams and the fry migrate to the sea soon after emergence.
+Chum salmon are the second most abundant species of Pacific salmon and originate both in Asia and North America.
+The fish spawn in streams and the fry migrate to the sea soon after emergence from the gravel.

-Immature chum salmon distribute themselves widely over the North Pacific Ocean, and the maturing adults return to the home streams in summer or autumn at various ages, usually from three through six years.
+Immature chum salmon distribute themselves widely over the North Pacific Ocean, and the maturing adults return to the home streams in summer or autumn at various ages, usually after spending 2 to 5 winters at sea.
 Adults have been reported up to 108.8 cm in length and 20.8 kg in weight.
 Chum salmon die after spawning (semelparous).

-phase: Chum salmon do not have spots on the body or tail.
-The
+salmon do not have spots on the body or tail.
+The tail fin has

 Sockeye salmon are the third most abundant species of Pacific salmon and originate both in Asia and North America.
 Typically juvenile sockeye salmon utilize lakes for rearing areas for one to three years after emergence from the gravel, but some populations can utilize stream areas for rearing and may migrate to sea soon after emergence.